Report: Enchantment of the Seas suffers broken windows and flooded cabins during high winds

 Allie Hubers is a seasoned freelance writer based in Niceville, Florida.
 With a passion for international travel, she has traveled to over 60 countries across six continents and sailed on more than 50 cruises.
 Allie specializes in sharing authentic, experience-driven travel stories that inspire and inform.

-Her writing, storytelling, and expert travel insights have been featured in publications such as Business Insider, U.S. News & World Report, Travel Lemming, Cruise Passenger Australia, The Daily Express U.S., The Sun, Middle East Cruise News, Cruise.Blog, and Royal Caribbean Blog.
+Her writing, storytelling, and expert travel insights have been featured in publications such as Business Insider, U.S. News & World Report, Travel Lemming, MarketWatch, Cruise Passenger Australia, The Daily Express U.S., The Sun, Cruise.Blog, and Royal Caribbean Blog.

 Allie has an MBA in Data Analytics and works as a senior strategy analyst.
 She also teaches statistics and analytics at Penn State, blending her analytical expertise with her storytelling skills.